broadinstitute/genomics-in-the-cloud/_posts/2021-4-29-A-casual-take-on-the-TOC.md

 What you think?
 Helpful at all?

-In the next installment of "What's in the can?", I'll cover reader reviews, since that's also a source of information that a lot of people use when making a purchase decision.
+In the next installment of "What's in the can?", we'll talk about the semi-official [companion booklet](https://storage.googleapis.com/genomics-in-the-cloud/figures/Genomics_in_the_Cloud___Figures_Booklet.pdf) we made for the book figures.